awesomeadi00/MarkGDoc/gcp_setup/gcp_setup_guide.md

 ## Creating a Google Doc using the GCP API

 In order to create a Google Doc using the API, take a look at this python file example as to how to set it up!

+In here it includes:

+- How to authenticate your google drive api

+- How to create an empty google docs file

+- How to set permissions on your google docs file

+- How to set up your google docs build service

 > [Google Doc Creation Python File](./gcp_example.py)